-Blue colour shows the area of pure black and red is referring to the areas of pure whites.
-Those areas do not have any texture.
-The goal is to balance the image so you come to the point of having none or minimum pure black and non or minimum pure whites.
+Blue color shows the area of pure black and red is referring to the areas of pure whites.
+Those areas do not have any texture nor data.
+The goal is to balance the image so you come to the point of having none or minimum pure black and non or minimum pure white areas.

 7. L – Lights out

-Proud of how you editing you image?
-Want to check it for the last details?
-Try to press L and you will see the rest of the screen will get grey, press it again, the screen gets completely dark.
+Proud of your editing?
+Do you want to check it for the last details?
+Press L and you will see the rest of the screen will get grey, press it again, the screen gets completely dark.
 You eyes are not disturbed by anything else and you can focus on reviewing the image, without the tendency to keep on editing.
-Pressing L will return you back to the develop mode.
+By pressing L again you will return you back to the develop mode.

 8. R – Crop tool